25 Microgreens with Incredible Health Benefits

 3. Chickpea Microgreens

-• Health Benefits: High in fiber and antioxidants; supports digestion and reduces cholesterol.
+• Health Benefits: High in fiber and antioxidants; supports digestion and may help reduce cholesterol.

 Grains and Pseudograins